-The functions of the Chairman, Deputy Chairman and CEO in the Company are assumed by different individuals.
-The Chairman, Mr Toh Khai Cheng, is a non-executive Director.
-The executive Directors are, Mr Toh Giap Eng and Mr Hoh Chin Yiep also hold the office of Deputy Chairman and CEO respectively.
-There is a clear division of responsibilities between the Chairman, Deputy Chairman and CEO, which ensures a balance of power and authority as well as increased accountability at the top of the Company.
+The functions of the Executive Chairman and CEO in the Company are assumed by different individuals.
+The executive Directors Mr Toh Giap Eng and Mr Hoh Chin Yiep also hold the office of Chairman and CEO respectively.
+There is a clear division of responsibilities between the Chairman and CEO, which ensures a balance of power and authority as well as increased accountability at the top of the Company.

-The CEO, has the executive responsibility to manage all aspects of the Group's businesses and implement the direction, strategies and plans of the Board.
-The roles and responsibilities of Deputy Chairman is to identify and secure investment and development properties in new markets, explore and develop related businesses and assist the Chairman in the overall stewardship and governance of the Group.
-The responsibilities of the Chairman working together with the Deputy Chairman, CEO, the management and the Company Secretary, amongst others, include:
+The CEO has the executive responsibility to manage all aspects of the Group's businesses and implement the direction, strategies and plans of the Board.
+The roles and responsibilities of the Chairman are to identify and secure investment and development properties in new markets, explore and develop related businesses and the overall stewardship and governance of the Group.
+The responsibilities of the Chairman working together with the CEO, the management and the Company Secretary, amongst others, include:

-- scheduling meetings that enable the Board to perform its duties responsibly while not interfering with the flow of the Company's operations; - facilitating the effective contribution of all Directors; - promoting culture of openness and debate at the Board; - preparing the agenda for meetings; - ensuring effective communication with shareholders; - reviewing key proposals before they are presented to the Board for decision; - exercising control over quality, quantity and timeliness of the flow of information between the management and the Board; and - assisting in ensuring compliance with the Company's corporate governance guidelines.
+- scheduling meetings that enable the Board to perform its duties responsibly while not interfering with the flow of the Company's operations; - facilitating the effective contribution of all Directors; - promoting culture of openness and debate at the Board; - preparing the agenda for meetings; - ensuring effective communication with shareholders; - reviewing key proposals before they are presented to the Board for decision; - exercising control over quality, quantity and timeliness of the flow of information between the management and the Board: and - assisting in ensuring compliance with the Company's corporate governance guidelines.

-The Board has appointed, Mr Tan Tiong Cheng, an independent non-executive Director as the Lead Independent Director in view that the Chairman and the Deputy Chairman, are immediate family members and are non-independent Directors, and the Deputy Chairman is part of the management team.
-Shareholders of the Company with concerns that could have a material impact on the Group, for which contact through the normal channels with the executive Deputy Chairman, CEO, or Chief Financial Officer ("CFO") have failed to resolve or is inappropriate, are able to contact the Lead Independent Director.
+The Board has appointed Mr Tan Tiong Cheng, an independent non-executive Director as the Lead Independent Director in view that the Chairman is non-independent and is part of the management team.
+Shareholders of the Company with concerns that could have a material impact on the Group, for which contact through the normal channels with the executive Chairman, CEO, or Chief Financial Officer ("CFO") have failed to resolve or is inappropriate, are able to contact the Lead Independent Director.